 The same month, the Swiss NCP met with a Korean trade union delegation during its stay in Switzerland to discuss the case.
 The NCP also organised a tripartite meeting with the Swiss management in the beginning of October.
 Shortly after, two members of the delegation went on hunger strike.

-Negotiations conducted by the Economic Department of the Vaud Canton broke down in mid-November after the union refused the offer by Tetra Pak.
+Negotiations conducted by the Economic Department of the Vaud Canton broke down in mid-November after the union had refused the offer by Tetra Pak.
+It appears that the Korean NCP then decided to reject the case.